dovetail-genomics/chicago/README.md

 ```

-In some cases, you may need to run the setup script with custom parameters:
+In some cases, you may need to run setupChicago.R with custom parameters:

 ```
 #!bash